SystemsApproach/tcpcc/algorithm.rst

 challenge is computing an estimate of how much traffic the network this sender can safely transmit.
-To this end, TCP maintains a new state variable for each connection, which we refer to as ``CongestionWindow`` (but you will often see called ``cwnd`` in the literature).
+To this end, TCP maintains a new state variable for each connection, which we refer to as ``CongestionWindow`` (but you will often see it called ``cwnd`` in the literature, based on the variable name used in the code).
 It is used by the source to limit how much data it is allowed to have in transit at a given time.

 The congestion window is congestion control’s counterpart to flow control’s advertised window.
 The TCP sender is modified such that the